Am I guaranteed a prescription (where required) and treatment?

 How does ED treatment work with Stagger?

-Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive erectile dysfunction treatment from an Australian-based GP.
+Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive erectile dysfunction treatment from an Australian-based medical team.
 All without leaving the couch.
-Complete the online questionnaire and our GPs will determine if you’re a candidate for ED treatment.
+Complete the questionnaire and one of our clinicians will determine if you’re a candidate for ED treatment.

 What treatments does Stagger offer for ED?

 The Royal Australian College of General Practitioners states that “The most common first-line therapy is a PDE5 inhibitor” – so this is what Stagger provides.

 Our Aussie based medical team prescribes the most common PDE-5 oral medications.